MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 ### Creating a New Data Set with Variable Transformations

 Now use the *rxDataStep* function to create a new data set containing the variables in *ADS.xdf* plus additional variables created through transformations.
 Typically additional variables are created using the *transforms* argument.
-[See the User’s Guide (RevoScaleR_Users_Guide.pdf) for information on doing more complex transformations using a transform function.]
+See the [ScaleR User's Guide](../scaler-users-guide-introduction.md) for information on doing more complex transformations using a transform function.
 Remember that all expressions used in *transforms* must be able to be processed on a chunk of data at a time.

 In the example below, three new variables are created.
 The variable *Late* is a logical variable set to *TRUE* (or *1*) if the flight was more than 15 minutes late in arriving.
 The variable *DepHour* is an integer variable indicating the hour of the departure.
 The variable *Night* is also a logical variable, set to *TRUE* (or *1*) if the flight departed between 10 P.M. and 5 A.M.